Etherpod/Ship-Enhancements/README.md

 - **Extra Explosion Damage**: Gives explosions the ability to damage your ship and fragments of Brittle Hollow.
 - **Extra Noise**: Makes noisy parts of the ship, like the master alarm, alert noise detectors.
 - **Reactor Lifetime Multiplier**: Larger numbers increase the time it takes for the reactor to blow up when it has been damaged.
 Set this to something small to give yourself a panic attack every time the master alarm goes off.
 - **Ship Bounciness**: Larger numbers increase the bounciness of the ship.
-A value of 2 should make the ship double its speed when it hits something, but the results of this setting aren't entirely accurate.
+Values above 1 will be less accurate and will no longer affect players.
 - **Ship Input Latency**: This basically simulates internet lag, where larger numbers increase the time it takes for the ship to process your inputs.
 A value of 1 means it takes 1 second for your "upwards thrust" input to register.

 ## Add Ship Features